Sriharyi/TrusTrace-Training/README.md

-# Trustrace-Training Changes done in main 1
+# Trustrace-Training Changes done in main 1 and Resolve conflit